galElmalah/builder-factory/README.md

 };
 const mySchemaBuilder = builderFactory(schema).aBuilder();

-// withA, withC etc are type safe. const schemaObject = mySchemaBuilder.withThis(13).withThat('some string').build();
+// withThis, withThat etc are type safe. const schemaObject = mySchemaBuilder.withThis(13).withThat('some string').build();
 /*
 schemaObject will be a new object containing the following fields